NicolasHostert/ycit021-deploy/README.md

 ## Objective

-This repository is used to deploy the infrastructure and the application, all in one go
+This repository is used to deploy the infrastructure and the application, all in one go.

+## How to deploy the application in the DEV and PROD environments?
+To deploy the infrastructure, go to the [actions](https://github.com/NicolasHostert/ycit021-deploy/actions/workflows/main.yml), and click Run workflow.

+It will deploy the DEV environment straight away.

+It will wait for an approval from the repository owner for the PROD environment.

+## How to access the applications?

+You will get the URL of the application in the application job, in the "Check the deployed service URL" step.

 ## Workflow: Deploy all the things

-### How to deploy
-To deploy the infrastructure, go to the [actions](https://github.com/NicolasHostert/ycit021-deploy/actions/workflows/main.yml), and click Run workflow.

-You will get the URL of the application URL in {ENV}-application in the Check the deployed service URL step.

 ### Pre-flight
-In that step, we are checking that the Dockerfile is properly linted.
+In that step, we are checking that the Dockerfile and the Terraform code are properly linted.
+If this fails, it will prevent the rest of the workflow to be executed.

-### Deployment steps

-There are two environments:
-* dev
-* prod

-Each of these environment gets 2 steps
-* {ENV}-infra:
+### dev-infra and prod-infra

 * It will deploy the infrastructure
 * It is based on the Moonwalkers terraform module
 * It takes the proper credentials and configs from the project secrets

-* {ENV}-application
+### dev-application and prod-application
-    * The application that will be deployed can be found [there](https://github.com/NicolasHostert/nuxt-realworld).
+* The application that will be deployed can be found [there](https://github.comNicolasHostert/nuxt-realworld).
 * The image has been build and is deployed with a Helm chart that can be found [there](https://github.com/NicolasHostert/ycit021-myapp).
 * After deploying the application, it will curl the appliction URL to determine if we get a 200 http response code or not, and fail if it's not working.

-The dev environment will deploy immediatly when the workflow is run.
-The production one will wait for an approval.

 ## Secrets used by the pipeline and their formatting